Introduction to Relay Logic Control - Symbols, Working and Examples

 Relay Logic Circuit Push Button ON

 This push button allows current to flow through it to the rest of the circuit as long as it is pressed.
 If we release the push button, it becomes OFF and no longer allows the current to flow.
-This means in order to carry the current the push button has to remain in the pressed state.
+This means that to carry the current, the push button has to remain pressed.

 4. Push Button (OFF)